wanunulab/ioniq/docs/python_vscode_start.md

 ---

-First, you need a platform (Integrated Development Environment) to run Ioniq. **Visual Studio Code (VS Code)** is a convenient IDE to start with.
+First, you need a platform (Integrated Development Environment) to run Ionique . **Visual Studio Code (VS Code)** is a convenient IDE to start with.

 ---